projectatomic/adb-vagrant-registration/README.md

   config.registration.unregister_on_halt = false
 ```

 - **manager** selects the registration manager provider.
-By default the plugin will use the `subscription_manager` manager, you can however change that by setting the option to a different manager:
+By default the plugin will use the `subscription_manager` manager for redhat and the `rhn_register`manager for suse, you can however change that by setting the option to a different manager:

 ```ruby
   config.registration.manager = 'subscription_manager'